IBM/Hyperledger-Fabric-for-Trusted-IoT/README.md

 Open your favorite browser and navigate to "Your_external_IP":30002 which will end up with Node-RED service.
 For example, 52.116.26.52:30002

-##### Option 2
+#### Option 2

 If you have Standard Cluster just navigate to host name of your cluster from the browser.
-For example, node-red.{{HOST-NAME}}.us-south.containers.appdomain.cloud
+For example, node-red.{{INGRESS-SUBDOMAIN}}.us-south.containers.appdomain.cloud

 ### Registration